dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-05.md

 ## Lab scenario

-- Create Attack Surface Reduction Rules: Participants will learn the process of creating rules for attack surface reduction.
+- **Create Attack Surface Reduction Rules**: Participants will learn the process of creating rules for attack surface reduction.
 Understanding how to limit the attack surface and mitigate potential security risks is a key objective.

-- Configure Web Content Filtering: The lab guides participants in configuring web content filtering policies.
+- **Configure Web Content Filtering**: The lab guides participants in configuring web content filtering policies.
 Understanding the importance of controlling web content access and implementing appropriate filtering measures.

-- Testing Web Content Filtering Policy: Practical scenarios will be simulated to test the effectiveness of web content filtering policies.
+- **Testing Web Content Filtering Policy**: Practical scenarios will be simulated to test the effectiveness of web content filtering policies.
 Participants will actively assess the impact of configured policies on web content access.

-- Explore Automatic Investigation and Response (AIR): Participants will explore the capabilities of Automatic Investigation and Response (AIR).
+- **Explore Automatic Investigation and Response (AIR)**: Participants will explore the capabilities of Automatic Investigation and Response (AIR).
 Understanding how automated response mechanisms can enhance incident detection and response.

 ## Lab objectives